 This non-profit children’s hospital depends on the generosity of the community to provide care for children from the region.

 How to help: There are plenty of ways to give back, from donating to volunteering to fundraising.You can also support the FedExFamilyHouse, which provides a comfortable place for family’s to stay while their children are treated at the hospital.

 This grassroots group provides relief efforts for asylum seekers passing through Memphis, particularly those arriving via Greenhouse bus.
 They provide clothes, medicine, shoes, food, and more to families and especially children.

 What they do: The MCIL is an integrated community that equally welcomes all members, and advocates for and supports people with disabilities so they may live independently.

 The Mid-South Peace and Justice Center is a multi-issue, multi-race organization that engages, organizes, and mobilizes communities to realize social justice through nonviolent action.
-They educate and train new community leaders to lead campaigns for racial, economic, environmental and social justice.
+They educate and train community leaders to lead campaigns for racial, economic, environmental and social justice.